 2.2) Infection to the Baby

-Breast Milk is the primary source of infection risks to the child.
+Breast milk is the primary source of infection risks to the child.
 The mother, currently lactating and nursing needs to clean the breast areas and hands before she feeds it.
-Also, direct contact between the raw tattoo site and the baby’s mouth must be avoided.
-Until fully healed, the actual transmission risk is likely relatively small.

 2.3) Breast Milk: Theoretical Possibilities

-It remains a theory that the infant might get affected.
-Nonetheless, some manufacturers’ safety data sheets list certain pigment components possibly passing into breast milk.
-So, it is preferred that the mother discard milk for a few days post-procedure as an extra precautionary measure.
-This is an extra layer of protection if you get tattooed.
-Breastfeeding tattoos are safe only if you take these precautionary measures.
+So, it is preferred that the mother discard milk for a few days post-procedure as an extra precautionary measure, this is an extra layer of protection if you get tattooed.
+Breastfeeding tattoos 3are safe only if you take these precautionary measures.

 2.4) Absorption of Tattoo Ink